Prospect on constraining environment-dependent dilaton model from gravitational redshift measurements: Continuous modeling

-In terms of theoretical calculations, the expected values of redshift contributed by the scalar field for three different density pair configurations are shown in Fig.~\ref{fig:ideal}.
+In terms of theoretical predictions, the expected values of redshift contributed by the scalar field for three different density pair configurations are shown in Fig.~\ref{fig:ideal}.
 Here we compare three cases: (1) the two lowest density materials, (2) the lowest density material and the highest density material, (3) the two highest density materials.
 The red dashed curve corresponds to a redshift value of $10^{-15}$, and the blue dashed curve corresponds to a redshift value of $10^{-20}$.
 It is straightforward to find that reducing the density of the lower one in the density pair can further push the constrained region to the left with lower energy scales of the dilaton potential; while increasing the density of the higher one in the density pair can further push the constrained region to the right with higher energy scales of the dilaton potential.
 In addition, comparing the lowest density to the highest density can obtain the maximally constrained region.
 Note also that, if we want to constrain the parameter $A_2$ to a larger range, the only way is to increase the precision of the atomic clock.

-However, in the actual experimental design, we do not have an infinitely large vacuum chamber, which means that the scalar field at the location of the atomic clock may not necessarily reach $\varphi_\mathrm{min}(\rho)$.
-There is a simple criterion for that: If the Compton wavelength of the scalar field $\lambda_{\varphi}$ is less than the characteristic size of the corresponding material, the scalar field will be able to reach $\varphi_\mathrm{min}(\rho)$ at a finite size.
+However, in the actual experimental design, we do not have an infinitely large environment, which means that the scalar field at the location of the atomic clock may not necessarily reach $\varphi_\mathrm{min}(\rho_\mathrm{ave})$.
+There is a simple criterion: if the Compton wavelength of the scalar field $\lambda_{\varphi}$ is less than the environmental size $R_\mathrm{eniv}$ of the corresponding substance, then the scalar field will be able to reach $\varphi_\mathrm{min}(\rho_\mathrm{ave})$ within this finite size.

 Another challenge comes from the atomic clock itself.
 Typically, the atomic clock core is encased in a metal spherical shell to shield it from external environmental disturbances.
 However, for our gravitational redshift experiment, if the Compton wavelength reaches a value smaller than the thickness of the spherical shell, then no matter how the environment outside the shell is changed, the scalar field inside the spherical shell would not be affected, and this would make the experiment impossible to carry out!